peter88213/novelyst/docs/de/help/basic_concepts.md

 - **Explaining** scenes mainly convey background information.
 - **Descriptive** scenes describe characters, locations, etc in detail.
 - **Summarizing** scenes summarize actions in brief, for example, to make time tighter.
-- Neuly created scenes are set to "szenisch" von default.
+- Neuly created scenes are set to "szenisch" by default.

 ---